xveiga/DawCord/README.rst

   adds delay on closing, making the bot seem unresponsive, so i've decided to keep it as is.
-- Do not add more than one source with the same identifier broadcasting on the same broadcast domain, as it will result in "interlaced" choppy audio.
+- Do not add more than one source with the same identifier broadcasting on the same domain, as it will result in "interlaced" choppy audio.
 If you need more than one source for other uses, change the *default* identifier in the *config.json* file.
 - With separate bot accounts, you can run multiple instances.
 Just pass the command line option ``--config`` to specify a different config file and have indepentent settings for each one.